seth-dobson/artful-analytics.github.io/_posts/2020-07-09-a-feature-preprocessing-workflow.md

 ------------

-In this post, I will describe a preprocessing workflow that I use whenever I have a lot variables (wide data) and need to build a predictive model quickly.
+In this post, I will describe a preprocessing workflow that I use whenever I have a lot of variables (wide data) and need to build a predictive model quickly.

 The workflow has three stages: